WebAssembly/stringref/proposals/stringref/Overview.md

 ;; a section that appears later in the binary, after the code section. stringrefs ::= section_14(0x00 vec(vec(u8)))
 ```

+Note that the u32 (uleb) encoding for the opcode after the `0xfb` prefix
+takes two bytes, for opcode values between 0x80 and 0x3fff.

 ## Examples